-Natalia Abrams is the Executive Director of Student Debt Crisis (SDC) where she advocates for student loan debt reform, and the creation of lending solutions for all borrowers and students pursuing affordable and accessible higher education.
+Natalia Abrams is executive director of Student Debt Crisis, where she advocates for student loan debt reform, and the creation of lending solutions for all borrowers and students pursuing affordable and accessible higher education.

-Natalia holds a B.A. from the University of California, Los Angeles (UCLA) in Gender Studies, and has served with the Feminist Majority Foundation (FMF), first as a student intern, and then as VP of the UCLA student chapter.
+Natalia holds a BA from the University of California, Los Angeles, in Gender Studies, and has served with the Feminist Majority Foundation, first as a student intern, and then as VP of the UCLA student chapter.

 The founder of Occupy Colleges explains why Occupy Colleges and Occupy Student Debt have merged organizations and what it portends for the future of student activism.